karthikindia/spreed-bigbluebutton/README.md

 1. Ask for help to setup your BBB server -- out of scope.
 If you are having issues read the docs or look for a third-party provider
 2. Ask for help before you go through the troubleshooting steps above
-3. Criticize this work needlessly -- it was done to serve a purpose (for example, we did not add the doc above the new functions, later ...)
+3. Criticize this work needlessly -- it was done to serve a purpose (for example, we did not add function docs above the new functions, later ...)
 4. Ask us to add your must-have features for you -- we are sharing this in the hopes that it is useful and welcome good PRs; so there is no reason you can't do it yourself or pay someone else

-> Original README below this line
+> ---- Original Talk README below this line ----

 # Nextcloud Talk